-A discontinuous controller for tracking feasible trajectories in 2 degrees-of-freedom underactuated manipulators is proposed.
-The controller is designed as an extension to the underactuated case of the computed torque control approach with a PD-type controller.
-Provided some conditions were satisfied, the proposal ensures stability of the closed-loop system, and allows to track, simultaneously for all the system variables, feasible trajectories to reach static and non-static configurations under relatively large drifts in initial conditions.
-The effectiveness of the proposal is illustrated by means of simulations in two underactuated manipulators with different characteristics.
+A discontinuous controller for tracking feasible trajectories in a class of underactuated mechanical systems with second-order non-holonomic constraints is proposed.
+The controller is designed as an extension to the underactuated case of the inverse dynamic control approach, and a class of PD controllers.
+The proposal ensures stability of the closed-loop system, and allows to track, simultaneously for all the system variables, feasible trajectories to reach static or non-static configurations under drifts in initial conditions.
+Numerical simulations for tracking inverted periodic motions in the Acrobot are provided to show the effectiveness of the proposed control scheme.